“The best time to invest in research is before you start your company.

 Today, However, collecting TIER II and III evidence is more approachable.
 NSVF estimates the cost of TIER II and III at $45,000-$250,000.
 This entry-point of $45,000 can still be hard to justify when you’ve only started to generate revenue.

-Given that edtech startups have a notoriously high customer acquisition cost and low user engagement, an implementation or correlational research study can begin to seem like a good value proposition to shorten sales cycles and increase the lifetime value of a customer.
+Given that edtech startups have a notoriously high customer acquisition cost and low user engagement, an implementation or correlational study can begin to seem like a good value proposition to shorten sales cycles and increase the lifetime value of a customer.

 How do you collect evidence?